-llinois’ once-majestic prairies, savannas, and woodlands have suffered the effects of nearly two centuries of development—including suppression of fire, fragmentation, and the introduction of numerous non-native plant and animal species.
-Restoration seeks to reestablish a more natural balance on the open lands that remain, to create favorable conditions that can better support a wide diversity of plant and animal life.
+The once-majestic prairies, savannas, and woodlands of Illinois have suffered the effects of nearly two centuries of farming and development—including plowing, overgrazing, fire suppression, fragmentation, and the introduction of numerous invasive plant and animal species.
+Restoration seeks to reestablish a more natural balance on the open lands that remain, and to create favorable conditions that can better support a wide diversity of natural plant and animal life.

 Invasive Brush Removal & Burn Piles